olovajs/motiono/README.md

 ### motiono.setGsapDefaults

-This function allows you to set **global GSAP animation defaults** for all animations created via Motiono.
+This function allows you to set global GSAP animation defaults for all animations created via Motiono.
+You can apply settings like default easing and duration across your app without specifying them in every animation.

 #### Usage: